Essential Australia itinerary

 Day 12: Uluru (Ayers Rock), Overnight

 An early start today as we make our way to Cairns Airport in time for our ﬂight to Australia’s Red Centre and the next leg of our exciting journey.
-Upon arrival we visit the impressive series of rounded sandstone domes known as the Olgas.
+Upon arrival, we visit the impressive series of rounded sandstone domes known as the Olgas.
 Later in the day we travel to Uluru where we can enjoy a glass of sparkling wine whilst witnessing the changing colours as the sun begins to set.
 It’s truly a photographer’s delight.
-Overnight at the four-star Desert Gardens Hotel.
+Overnight at either the Outback Pioneer or Desert Gardens Hotel.

 Day 13: Alice Springs, 2 nights

 Uluru is the icon of Australia’s outback, and the world’s largest monolith.
 For early risers, a dawn visit to the rock has been arranged.
 Seeing Uluru at sunrise, from a diﬀerent position and a diﬀerent light, oﬀers a totally new perspective on the ever-changing colours and character of the rock.
 This afternoon we travel east through amazing landscapes as we journey along the scenic Lasseter and Stuart Highways and make our way to the outback town of Alice Springs.
-Upon arrival, we shall transfer to the four-star Mercure Hotel, situated on the banks of the Todd River.
+Upon arrival, we shall transfer to the four-star DoubleTree by Hilton or Mercure Hotel.

 Day 14: Alice Springs Freedom Day